RafaGago/mini-async-log/README.md

 It just borrows ideas from many of the loggers out there.

-When the user is to write a log message, the size is precomputed, then the memory is reclaimed either from the fixed size pool or the heap (configurable) and then message is passed to the log queue in an internal format.
+When the user is to write a log message, the size of an internal storage format is precomputed, then the required memory is reclaimed either from the fixed size pool or the heap (configurable) and then message is encoded and passed to the log queue in an internal format.

 Most of the time the user thread doesn't format strings, just encodes built-in type values (integers are variable-length encoded) and whole program duration C strings.
 Deep copies can be done if required too.